Local Well-posedness of the Free-Boundary Incompressible Magnetohydrodynamics with Surface Tension: Existence and uniqueness for the linearized approximate system

 \section{Existence and uniqueness for the linearized approximate system}

-Since we have obtained an uniform-in-$\kk$ a priori energy estimate for the approximate $\kk$-problem \eqref{MHDLkk}, our next goal is to construct a solution for this system for each fixed $\kk>0$. \assump \textit{We shall assume that $\kk>0$ is fixed throughout the rest of this manuscript. }
+Since we have obtained a uniform-in-$\kk$ a priori energy estimate for the approximate $\kk$-problem \eqref{MHDLkk}, our next goal is to construct a solution for this system for each fixed $\kk>0$ that is sufficiently small.
+We shall assume that $0<\kk\ll1$ \textit{is fixed} throughout the rest of this manuscript.

 Let $T>0$.
 We define